skipperq93/cyberkit/Introduction.md

 ```

 This will create an instance of `Ref` without calling `ref()` on the newly created object, avoiding the unnecessary increment from 0 to 1.
-WebKit’s coding convention is to make the constructor private and add a static `create` function
+CyberKit’s coding convention is to make the constructor private and add a static `create` function
 which returns an instance of a ref counted object after adopting it.

 Note that returning RefPtr or Ref is efficient thanks to [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision) in C++11,